d0ugal/retrace/docs/index.md

 Don't manually fudge around with exception retrying again!

+Retrace supports Python 2.7 and 3.3+.

 ## Installation

 ### Install from pip

-Installation from pip is simple, just use
+Installation from pip is simple, like so:

     pip install retrace

 ### Vendoring

 If you don't want to add a new dependency for such a small tool, you are in luck!
-Retrace is designed to be easily vendor-able!
-Simply head to the [GitHub repo](https://github.com/d0ugal/retrace), grab the `retrace.py` file and include it in your project tree.
+Retrace is **designed to be easily vendor-able!** Simply head to the [GitHub repo](https://github.com/d0ugal/retrace), grab the `retrace.py` file and include it in your project tree.
 Then, for example, say you add it under `myproject.utils.retrace` then you just need to use that import path in the examples below.

+!!! note

+    If you choose to vendor retrace, you will need to manually version it yourself.
+We recommend that you pick the latest git tag to get the most recent stable version.

 ## Usage Examples

-### Retrying, on all exceptions
+### Retry all exceptions

-If you want to retry a function call on any exception you can use the decorator with no arguments.
+If you want to retry a function call on any exception you can use the decorator with no arguments. **By default this will retry 5 times.**

 ```python